jackli921/jackli921/README.md

 ## About
 Born in 🇨🇳 and raised in 🇨🇦, I've been on a language journey (spoken and programming ones) my whole life.
 Up until I discovered the programming side, I had learned  Mandarin, English, French, studied Spanish in Guatemala, and ultimately becoming fascinated with Japan and Japanese for last decade.
-I'm pursuing my dream of being immserd in the cultures of all 7 UN languages.
+I'm pursuing my dream of being immserd in the cultures of all 6 UN languages.

-I learned to code to overcome my fears of programming.
-It's my way to reinvent myself.
 I'm most excited about works that improves people's well-beings and the environment.
 Talk to me about badminton 🏸, learning new spoken languages, and all things Japan. </br>